Princess Viktoria of Prussia: Second marriage

 Her own financial struggles caught up to her, and Viktoria was forced to auction off nearly all of her belongings.

 The sale, conducted by the Cologne auctioneers M. Lempertz, attracted far less interest than had been anticipated, and it was estimated that the proceeds from the auction would have covered only one-third of her debts (which were reported to have been 900,000 marks, or £45,000 sterling).

 Viktoria was forced to move into a single rented room in the suburbs of Bonn.
 That same year Viktoria caused another scandal by filing for divorce from Zoubkoff after less than two years of marriage, on the grounds that his behaviour had resulted in his expulsion from Germany, he was unable to maintain her, and that "conjugal relations did not exist".

 Before they could be divorced, or her siblings could have their marriage annulled, Viktoria came down with a fever and was taken to the Hospital of St Francis, in Bonn, where she was diagnosed with pneumonia.
 In the hours before her death, her brother Wilhelm and sister Margaret attempted to contact her, but were not allowed.
-Viktoria died on 13 November 1929, "penniless, lonely, loveless, and without her family’s forgiveness".
+Viktoria died on 13 November 1929, "penniless, lonely, loveless, and without her family's forgiveness".
 She was buried at Schloss Friedrichshof, the home of her sister Margaret.
 She was 63.

+Archives

+Viktoria's letters to her sister Margaret are preserved in the Archive of the House of Hesse, which is kept in Fasanerie Palace in Eichenzell, Germany.